GENIVI/rvi_core/hvac_demo/README.md

 (mobile\_emulator.py).
 The vehicle RVI node will host the HVAC emulator (hvac\_emulator.py).

+## SWITCH TO V0.1 OF THE RVI SYSTEM ##
+The cloned gerrit repo contains all tags and branches.
+Switch to tag v0.1 to get a release that does not contain daily snapshots.

+    git checkout v0.1

 ## COMPILE THE RVI SYSTEM
 See ../BUILD.md for details.